E-invoicing in Malaysia | LHDN E-invoice

 For businesses dealing with a lot of transactions, like international procurement or paying commissions, self-billed e-Invoices can be complex.
 With AutoCount's e-Invoice solution, you can easily transfer details from purchase invoices and payment vouchers to self-billed e-Invoices, saving time and avoiding manual entry.

-When is the e-Invoice Implementation Timeline?
+When is the e-invoice implementation timeline?

-We'll introduce e-invoices step by step to make the change easy.
+We'll introduce e-invoices step-by-step to make the change easy.
 We've planned how to do it, considering how much money businesses make, so everyone has enough time to prepare and get used to e-invoices.

 Who are the taxpayers in e-Invoice?